Discover the BEST Edinburgh viewpoints for some epic photo opportunities! These are hands-down the most beautiful places in Edinburgh!

-Be sure to spend time and walk around the gardens as it is very peaceful in the morning and the ideal spot for an afternoon picnic when the weather is nice.
+Be sure to spend time and walk around the gardens as it's very peaceful in the morning and the ideal spot for an afternoon picnic when the weather is nice.

 5. The Vennel

-Another outstanding view of the castle.
-The Vennel is one of the best Instagram spots in Edinburgh because it offers a unique view of the castle.
-Instead of getting a shot where it’s just the castle, the Vennel will showcase the castle at the end of a narrow stairway with stone buildings on each side.
+Here you'll find a unique view of the castle.
+Instead of getting a shot where it’s just the castle, The Vennel will showcase the castle at the end of a narrow stairway with stone buildings on each side.

 Bonus: Dean Village

-One of the most Instagrammable places in Edinburgh for a charming village backdrop
+One of the most beautiful places in Edinburgh for a charming village backdrop

-Whether you’re looking for the perfect Instagram shot or the most beautiful places in Edinburgh to admire and take in, these places are sure to stay in your memory for a lifetime.
+Whether you’re looking for the perfect Instagram shot or just a beautiful Edinburgh viewpoint to enjoy, these spots are sure to stay in your memory for a lifetime.